- ทีมงานพูดภาษาไทย-อังกฤษ-จีนตัวเต็ม (ไต้หวัน/ฮ่องกง) ตอบไลน์ภายใน 15 นาที

 Treat this page as the brief we would give an internal junior the first time we asked them to own a Death Certificate → Chinese (Traditional) file from intake to courier.
-Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; keep scrolling for the quotation criteria, the eight-checkpoint workflow, region-specific notes on Chinese (Traditional) registries, and the do-not-skip steps that decide acceptance.

 Why a specialist Chinese (Traditional) translator matters for Death Certificate